somaksanyal97/BBC-News-Subcategory-Classification-/README.md

 ### 2. Subcategory Classification and Summarisation using `Gemma:2B`

-Here the Gemma:2B model is used for the sub-categorisation.
+Here the Gemma:2B model is used for the sub-categorisation and summarisation.
 The model was run locally using Olama.

 **[View the results here](https://github.com/somaksanyal97/BBC-News-Subcategory-Classification-/blob/main/results/classified_bbc_articles_with_entities_final.csv)**